alextongme/BarGain/README.md

 ## 'The only bar that doesn't sell alcohol.'
 My very first full-stack application.
 Buy and sell items from thousands of users all geolocated around you.
 Below is a readme.md file with explanations of the technologies used, the approach taken, installation instructions, unsolved problems, etc.

+## User Story
+- Search for active listings in the search bar which will pull up a map that centers around you.
+- You have the option of "watching" items that are currently active, to see if their prices changes or any item details change.
+- Or, if you prefer to sell something, click on the "BarSell" tab.
+- Fill out the new listing form.
+- Your new listing will show on the all listings page, the search listings page, and your personal account page.
+- You also have the option to edit or delete your listing if you should need to change it via your personal account page.
+- Buy and sell away!

 ## Approach Taken
 Started by learning and experimenting with Google Maps API manipulation.
 Then, I implemented the users signup/login forms courtesy of [Bobby King](https://github.com/gittheking) at General Assembly.